-REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2021
+REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT

 STRATEGIC REPORT

 Our Strategy

 Our vision

 Our vision is that students are always treated fairly.

 Our priorities

 Our priorities are:

 - to review student complaints independently, fairly and effectively. - to share learning from complaints with higher education providers, student representative bodies, students and others, to help improve policies and practices and the student experience. - to work effectively with others and influence policy and practice in the wider regulatory framework for higher education and in the ombuds sector. - to continually develop our organisation so that we can do our work well.